Threde/open-team-status/README.md

 own.
 It was built out of a desire for a free and open source (thus guaranteed to be free forever) clone of [StatusHero](http://statushero.com).

+**NOTE: This is still BETA quality and under development, but we are using it ourselves :smiley:**

 ```
 mkvirtualenv --python=/usr/bin/python3 status
 pip install -r requirements.txt